-The Senate Looks To End The Trump Admin’s Subservience To Saudi Arabia
+The Senate Votes To End The Trump Admin’s Subservience To Saudi Arabia

 In a rare bipartisan vote, the Senate clearly rebuked the Trump administration’s deference to Crown Prince Mohammed bin Salman.

-The US Senate just initiated a bill that may force the withdrawal of US support of the Saudi-led war in Yemen.
+A few weeks ago, the US Senate initiated a bill that may force the withdrawal of US support of the Saudi-led war in Yemen.
 The bill, co-sponsored by Senators Bernie Sanders (I-VT), Chris Murphy (D-CT), and Mike Lee (R-UT), was advanced for debate on the Senate floor by a vote of 63-37.
-This is the first step towards a full resolution, one which would require a similar measure in the House, a distant prospect with the current Congress, but a likely one when Democrats take over in January.
+This was the first step towards a full resolution, one which would require a similar measure in the House, a distant prospect with the current Congress, but a likely one when Democrats take over in January.
 The White House has already signaled it would veto any resolution, however, which would then require a two-thirds majority to override the veto.

 Iran’s regime has no interest in easing Yemeni suffering; the mullahs don’t even care for ordinary Iranians.
 Saudi Arabia has invested billions to relieve suffering in #Yemen.
 Iran has invested zero.